- IHC Training

 The workshop is divided into three parts:

 - Summary of research about health behavior change.
-The research evidence shows that clinicians can have a positive impact on patients’ health behaviors including self-management strategies that enhance chronic illness outcomes; adherence to specific treatment recommendations; avoidance, reduction or cessation of unhealthy behaviors; and adoption of healthy behaviors.
+There is now a large body of evidence that indicates that clinicians can have a positive impact on the health behaviors of our patients.

 The optional expanded full-day workshop includes more in-depth subject matter content and additional practice opportunities via small group exercises using video cases.